dynamsoft-docs/label-recognition-docs/introduction/index.md

 ### Checks in Banking
 Accurate data capture helps to simplify banking processes, making them more efficient.
 Recent OCR innovations allow customers to easily scan and deposit checks via their mobile devices.
 The customer's signature, account number, and total amount will be checked.
 The amounts on checks are printed with a special font can be easily recognized by smart devices equipped with DLR-based OCR software.

-## Programming Language
+## Cross-Platform Programming Languages

 DLR supports cross-platform.
 The core of DLR is written in C/C++ for performance.
 The library is wrapped for .NET, Java, and other programming languages so that users can use DLR on iOS, Android, Windows, and Linux.
-Below is a list of supported OS and programming languages:
+Below is a list of supported OSes and programming languages:

 | OS            | Programming Language |
 |---------------|----------------------|